danger/danger-js/README.md

 ### Dev Life

+We use quite a few semi-bleeding edge features of JS in Danger.
+Please see the [glossary for an overview](docs/js_glossary.md).
+Notably Flow, Interfaces, Async/Await and Typealiases.

 You'll have a nicer experience as a developer if you use VS Code with Flow enabled, and if you install flow-typed.

 ``` sh